lluisvalerodelai/IB_Scheduling_Algorithm/README.md

 The intial solution is generated at random
     -start with the first class, for each of its classes per week assign it a random period and a random room following the AM matrix (no courses are where teachers cant teach)
-    -the intial solution and any solution at a given time point must always satisfy constraints 1 and 4
+    -the intial solution and any solution at a given time point must always satisfy constraints 1 and 4 Then run some combination of some tree search algorithm where each node is a schedule state and each subsequent node is a schedule after taking an "action"
+    -Where an action can be moving the time, period, room, etc of a class

+----Given the large search space, using a regular tree search algorithm is kinda useless, so in the future my idea is to implement a search method similiar to that of Alpha-Go